 During this time, the use of an anti-inflammatory medication is also helpful but not essential.
 Motrin (Ibuprofen and Advil are the same) in doses of 600 mg 3 times a day for about 5-7 days is the suggested dose.
 Those with aspirin allergy, severe asthma, and ulcers, bleeding disorders or those who take blood thinners (such as Coumadin or Plavix) should not take these medications.
 Any stomach upset during this time is also a reason to stop these medicines immediately.

 An MRI test may be ordered to further evaluate the extent of injury to the soft tissues which cannot be seen on x-rays.
 Often physical therapy is helpful to restore motion, strength and balance.
 A brace can be provided to supplement your stability in the short term to help you get around easier.
-Return to work, school and sports will be determined on an individual basis depending on severity of injury and type of activity.
+Return to work, school and sports will be determined on an individual basis depending on the severity of injury and the recommendation of your car accident injury chiropractor.